-Reasons for restaurants to participate in this initiative have been garnered a 2013 report:
+Reasons to participate in this initiative include:

-- 98% of parents want child size portions of adult meals to be available in restaurants
+- 98% of parents want child size portions of adult meals to be available in restaurants.

-- 55% of parents spent €5-€7.50 on a child’s meal and 32% spent €7.51-€10, the majority believed this was worth the money
+- 55% of parents spent €5-€7.50 on a child’s meal and 32% spent €7.51-€10.
+Most believed this was worth the money.

 - 1 in 4 nine year olds in Ireland are overweight or obese.